Sant Singh Maskeen: Honours

 He was given the title of Panth Ratan, the highest honor awarded by one of the Takhts to an individual for their exceptional services to the Sikh cause and mankind through the message of Gurbani.
 He was also given Bhai Gurdas Gold posthumous award, worth rupees one lakh and, posthumously, the Gurmat Vidya Martand award by Shiromani Gurdwara Parbandhak Committee.

 Death

-Maskeen Ji died on 18 February 2005 due to a heart attack while attending a marriage in Etawah in Uttar Pradesh, India.
+Maskeen ji died on 18 February 2005 due to a heart attack while attending a marriage in Etawah, Uttar Pradesh, India.